git-andrewjlim/fend-nanodegree-restaurant-review-app/README.md

 ## About the Responsive Portfolio Page
 The Restaurant Reviews App is to show my skills with responsive design of a web page and implementing service worker caching.

-**Note:** _The caching does not work in offline mode but does display the page (without map and images) as part of failing gracefully._
+**Note:** _The map and images do not work in offline mode but does display the page (without map and images) as part of failing gracefully._

 ## Project Files
 This page requires the following (all included within the repository):